 Upon completion of this program, students will be able to:

-- Provide leadership in creating and maintaining a safe working environments.
+- Provide leadership in creating and maintaining a safe working environment.

 - Describe the function, design and installation of sustainable systems.